Seif-Mohammed/Seif-Mohammed/README.md

 ## 🚀 About Me

-I'm a passionate **Software Embedded Systems Developer** with a strong interest in microcontroller driver development, robotics, and applying image processing techniques to real-world problems.
+I'm a passionate **Software Developer** with a strong interest in microcontroller driver development, robotics, and applying image processing techniques to real-world problems.
 I enjoy building efficient and reliable embedded solutions that bridge the gap between hardware and software.

 ## 🔧 Technologies & Tools